ZorAnderius/goit-node-rest-api/README.md

-## Results of adding contact to PostgresDB from cloud
+## Results of adding contact to PostgresDB from cloud service

 ![Add_contact_with_Postmen](./assets/create_Render.png)
 _Add contact with Postmen_